 “Rosendalfestivalen solgte ut alle billetene på et par dager i vinter.
 Oppskriften er enkel: Kammermusikalsk kjernestoff, uten sviskeappell og med et modig innslag av samtidsmusikk.”

 “The four day experience of this music festival is indescribable.
 With the backdrop of such wonderful scenery, the festival is somehow augmented by a deeper concentration of the theme and the high level of performance.”

 “Intelligent formidling og enestående musikere får den klassiske musikken til å skinne i Rosendal.“

 "A festival that is intimate and rich in personality, idyllic and profound."

 “Mozart in paradise … Leif Ove Andsnes and a group of extraordinary musicians immersed themselves in the genius of the composer in a small but big festival in the wilds of Norway.”

-“In addition to the intelligence of its programming and the high level of its performers, the festival benefits from what is often lacking in the most exclusive of locations: authenticity and atmosphere - truly magical.”
+“In addition to the intelligence of its programming and the very high level of its performers, the festival benefits from what is often lacking in more upscale venues: authenticity and a truly magical atmosphere.”